I want to give you honest answers to your questions about the Suboxone lawsuits.

 What Is the Suboxone Lawsuit About?

-You have to be able to distill a lawsuit down very simply to be able to win it.
+You have to be able to distill a lawsuit down to its simplest terms to win it.
 We can do that here.
 The core of every Suboxone lawsuit is that Indivior was profit-crazed and was willing to do anything to make more money off Suboxone.
 Remember, people went to jail for trying to maximize the profits of Suboxone.
+We never forget this.

 So it is no stretch that they knew full well of the danger of severe tooth decay of this drug and did not tell doctors or patients because they figured – correctly – that a warning would lead to fewer doctors prescribing Suboxone.